Puck (media company): History

-Puck was founded by Joe Purzycki, Jon Kelly, Liz Gough, Julia Ioffe, and Max Tcheyan.
+Puck was founded by Joe Purzycki, Jon Kelly, Liz Gough, Julia Ioffe, Max Tcheyan, and Peter Hamby.
+The company takes its name from the 19th century political satire and humor magazine of the same title, which was headquartered in the Puck Building in Manhattan.
 The company launched its landing page in August 2021 and debuted in whole in September 2021.
 In 2021, the company received $7 million in funding from Standard Industries and TPG Growth.
 Purzycki stepped down as CEO of the company in May 2023.
 On January 5, 2024, Sarah Personette, the former head of ad sales at Twitter, was announced as the company's CEO.

 Puck debuted a series of podcasts hosted by its writers in September 2021.
 In March 2022, the outlet debuted a podcast co-created by Bill Simmons' The Ringer, which is owned by Spotify.

 In August 2023, editor-in-chief Jon Kelly told Axios that the company raised over $10 million in Series B funding.
 Puck launched its first-ever live conference events in October 2023, holding an event with former White House Chief of Staff Ron Klain at the Top of the Hay in Washington, D.C.
 Events with Netflix's Bela Bajaria and Goldman Sachs' David M. Solomon are scheduled for later in 2023.

 In March 2025, Tara Palmeri left Puck to do reporting on YouTube.

 In September 2025, Puck entered an agreement to acquire the weekly fine-culture and lifestyle newsletter, Air Mail.
 The following month Saks Global sued Puck, Saks Global accused Puck of running “hit pieces” on the group and failing to disclose a supposed conflict of interest between Puck reporter William D. Cohan and Saks Global.